 Unless, that is, you interrupt and ask: “Excuse me, are you an advertisement?”
-If you’re a Brit they probably won’t understand the question because you’ve forgotten to stress the third syllable instead of the second.
+If you’re from Britain they probably won’t understand the question because you’ve forgotten to stress the third syllable instead of the second.
 But even if they do understand you won’t get a straight answer.
-They are following a prepared script that doesn’t make provision for such impertinent interruptions.
+They are following a prepared script that doesn’t make provision for impertinent interruptions.

 Anyway, by this time you know it isn’t a long-lost friend or relative trying to trace you.
 The easiest thing is to hang up.
 That’s what I did – usually.

 Unless I happened to be in an especially irritable mood.
 Then I would tell the hapless telemarketer off for invading my privacy, demand an immediate apology, and urge him or her to stop bothering people.
 I might even inquire: “Are you a human or a robot?”
 Reactions varied.
 The most common one was to terminate the call.
 Sometimes the caller would turn nasty.
 Once the poor woman at the other end was clearly upset.

 That stopped me short.
 I really didn’t want to upset or antagonize anyone.
 After all, they were only members of the working class trying to earn a living by selling their labor power – their talking power in this case.
 They were not robots, but neither were they allowed to be fully human.
 They were robotized, alienated human beings.
 One man said: “I’m doing my job.
 If you can get me another job I’ll give it up.”
 I reflected that it was largely a matter of luck that I wasn’t in the same plight myself.